- Sexual health clinics are private and confidential, you do do not need to worry about your information being passed on

 We offer a completely anonymous, free to use text service that informs your partner they should get tested for chlamydia and where they can find treatment.
-Simply type in your partners phone number and we will send they a text on your behalf.
+Simply type in your partners phone number and we will send them a text on your behalf.
 This avoids the awkwardness of a one to one conversation and more importantly informs your partner so that they can make the safest, best decision for themselves.
-Click here to access our free anonymous chlamydia text service.
+This service is available once you have ordered chlamydia medication for your self.

 What Medication Is Available?

 Although the herpes virus cannot currently be cured, antiviral treatments help significantly during outbreaks.
 One is the antiviral drug Aciclovir, which when taken during an outbreak speeds recovery and reduces discomfort.
 There is also Aciclovir Cream which reduces the length and severity of cold sores when applied.

 1. NHS Conditions: Chlamydia | NHS